 Educational attainment is closely linked to labor market outcomes, as those who are more highly educated generally receive higher earnings and are less likely to be unemployed.
 Educational attainment in nonmetro areas has increased over time.
 Nonmetro areas are closing the gap with metro areas in high school completion, but the college completion gap is growing.
-Workers with higher levels of educational attainment typically fare better in the labor market and recent data confirms this to be true at the end of the last decade.
-ERS has most recently examined educational attainment and how it is rewarded in labor markets in Rural America at a Glance, 2011.
+Workers with higher levels of educational attainment generally fare better in the labor market.
+This is especially true in urban areas; in 2013, median earnings for college graduates were 83 percent above the median for high school graduates in urban areas, but only 54 percent higher in rural areas.

-ERS research provides information about:
+ERS research provides information about

-- Variation in employment and unemployment trends between nonmetro and metro areas and across nonmetro county types and regions
+- Variation in employment and unemployment trends between nonmetro and metro areas and across nonmetro county types and regions;

-- Characteristics of the nonmetro unemployed
+- Characteristics of the nonmetro unemployed;

 - Trends in nonmetro educational attainment, including unemployment and poverty rates by attainment level.